danrr/SELP/README.md

 s1244166

 ###Setup###
-To install run *python setup.py*.
-For the moment it only installs a virtual env and a few dependencies.
+To install run *source setup.sh*.
+It will install a virtualenv with dependencies and a node.js instance with nvm, compile coffee-script and scss, and initialize the databases.

 ###Run###
 Nothing to run just yet